 The Company shall take into account the accessibility needs and/or individual accommodation plans of employees when using performance management processes, providing career development and advancement, and redeployment.

 The Company provides individualized workplace emergency response information to employees who have a disability if the disability is such that the individualized information is necessary and the employer is aware of the need for accommodation.
 The Company provides this information as soon as practicable after becoming aware of the need for accommodation.

 If an employee who receives individualized workplace emergency response information requires assistance and provided that the employee’s consent is obtained, the Company will provide the workplace emergency response information to the person designated by the employer to provide assistance to the employee.

 The Company reviews the individualized workplace emergency response information in the following circumstances: when the employee moves to a different location in the organization, when overall accommodation needs or plans are reviewed, and when it reviews its general emergency response policies.

 The Company is committed to designing its facilities free from barriers and accessible to all persons it serves.
 The Company will comply with the Design of Public Spaces Standards with respect to public spaces that are newly constructed or redeveloped in accordance with the requirements of the IAS Regulation.

 Upon request, all of the Company’s policies can be made available in an accessible format.
 In addition, it can provide or arrange to provide communication supports as necessary.

 J. Feedback and Questions?

 If you have any questions about this Policy or the Company’s accessibility initiatives, please let us know.
-Feedback on this Policy and the company’s accessibility measures is welcomed.
+Feedback on this policy and the company’s accessibility measures are welcomed.
 Feedback can be provided through various means and in various forms.
 If you have questions, concerns or comments, please contact: